misebox/brailler/README.md

 ### contrast

--  option allows you to preprocess the image with Contrast Stretch.
+- `--contrast stretch` option allows you to preprocess the image with Contrast Stretch.
--  option allows you to preprocess the image with Histogram Equalization.
+- `--contrast equalize` option allows you to preprocess the image with Histogram Equalization.

 ### invert

--  option allows you to invert the image.
+- `--invert` option allows you to invert the image.

 ```